Skip to main content

 Bachelor's

 With aerospace engineering’s broad applications in many industries, our grads can find jobs just about anywhere in the world.
-Focus your studies with an emphasis in aeronautical or astronautical engineering.

 View the Aerospace Engineering Bachelor's Program Page (WVU Degrees that can Lead to Careers in Energy – Morgantown Campus)